 1. The Importance of External Pressure in Improving Team Effectiveness

-You cannot overstate the importance of external pressure on improving team effectiveness.
+I can’t overstate the importance of external pressure on improving team effectiveness.
 External pressure on a team and its leader is fundamental to the team being successful and improving.
-A team environment with external pressure helps to improve team effectiveness:
+A team environment with external pressure helps to improve team effectiveness in the following ways:

 - Time pressure forces your team to try to hit deadlines set by people outside of your team environment.

 - Quality pressure forces your team to deliver services or products to a high level of quality.
-This is to avoid the repercussions of bad work.
+This is to avoid the consequences of bad work.

 A normal team environment will usually involve some sort of external pressure affecting the team.
-However, there are a few instances where external pressure may not be apparent, such as in an organisation which is:
+However, there are a few instances where external pressure may not be in place, such as in an organisation which is: